bbauska/Coursera-Bootstrap/readme.md

 This completes my imagemin.

-Let me proceed forward with the remaining set up, and then we will see how we\'ll make use of thescripts that we have already set up there.
+Let me proceed forward with the remaining set up, and then we will see how we&apos;ll make use of thescripts that we have already set up there.

-Now that I have the test folder in there, which I might create, I don\'t want to check in the dist folder into my Git repository.
+Now that I have the test folder in there, which I might create, I don&apos;t want to check in the dist folder into my Git repository.

-That\'s why into my .gitignore file, I\'m going to add in the dist folder also.
+That&apos;s why into my .gitignore file, I&apos;m going to add in the dist folder also.

 The dist folder will be ignored when I do my check into the Git repository.

-Let\'s save the changes, going back to package.json.
+Let&apos;s save the changes, going back to package.json.

-Now, what I\'m going to do next is to install three different node modules, which enable me to do the modifications to my index.html file and the remaining HTML files there.
+Now, what I&apos;m going to do next is to install three different node modules, which enable me to do the modifications to my index.html file and the remaining HTML files there.

 At the command prompt, type in npm install \--save dev.
-I\'m going to install a module called as usemin-cli.
+I&apos;m going to install a module called as usemin-cli.

 This usemin-cli is the one that allows me to do the transformation from